deanturpin/spectrum-analyser/readme.md

-Command line spectrum analyser.
+Command line Fourier analysis and spectrum analyser written in C++ with no third-party libraries.
 See [Fourier transform on Wikipedia](https://en.wikipedia.org/wiki/Fourier_transform#Example).

 # Build and run